-The Teachers' Service Commission, the employer of teachers in Kenya’s public schools, recently announced that it is has rolled out the system of teacher appraisals in public schools in Murang’a County.
-That appraisals have started in the president’s home province, when the unions had opposed them, makes the process hardly innocent.
-But more than that, the faith in managerialism and all its offspring – targets, appraisals, performance contracts – is based on erroneous ideas, a problematic educational philosophy, and frankly speaking, a lack of a genuine and creative educational leadership.
+The Teachers' Service Commission, the employer of teachers in Kenya’s public schools, recently announced that it is has rolled out the system of teacher appraisals in public schools.
+The faith in managerialism and all its offspring – targets, appraisals, performance contracts – is based on erroneous ideas, a problematic educational philosophy, and frankly speaking, a lack of a genuine and creative educational leadership.

 What was ironical about this adoption of managerialism was that it came after ten whole years of academic research demonstrating the problems with managerialism in education in the UK.
 In the UK, mangerialism in education has meant more time spent on meetings, workshops and writing reports, rather than on teaching and research.
 It has also increased the need for more staff in management, sometimes almost equal to the number of teachers in the classroom, the deference to management, rather than faculty in academic decisions, and the demotivation of teachers to think, innovate, research and mentor.